About the Crown and Parliament tour and workshop

 Parliament’s Education Service reserves the right to cancel visits at short notice due to changes in Parliamentary Business.
 On the rare occasions where this is necessary, we will offer to re-book your visit.

-You can check what availability we have left for spring term 2017 bookings on our Short Notice Bookings page and call us on 0207 219 4496.
-This is for visits between 3 January - 31 March 2017 (excepting half term 13th February - 17th February).
+You can check what availability we have left for spring term 2017 & summer term 2017bookings on our Short Notice Bookings page and call us on 0207 219 4496.

 Information to help you plan a safe visit